 Assistant Professor of Mathematics

-Chen holds a Ph.D. from Princeton University in applied and computational mathematics and comes to Duke from Yale University following a postdoc in the Departement d’Informatique from École Normale Supérieure, France.
-Chen’s dissertation focused on random matrices in high-dimensional data analysis and neural networks.
+Cheng holds a Ph.D. from Princeton University in applied and computational mathematics and comes to Duke from Yale University following a postdoc in the Departement d’Informatique from École Normale Supérieure, France.
+Cheng’s dissertation focused on random matrices in high-dimensional data analysis and neural networks.

 Carlson holds a Ph.D. from Duke University in electrical and computer engineering and conducted a postdoc in the Data Science Institute and Department of Statistics at Columbia University.
 Carlson’s work in machine focuses on neuroscience, where novel devices cancollect data orders of magnitude larger than current measurement technologies.
 He is developing machine learning approaches that can adapt to this complexity to give state-of-the-art predictions.
 In addition to predictive performance, he is interested in applying interpretable methods to neurological disorders in order to enable design of medical interventions.